sunfishcode/origin/example-crates/tiny/README.md

 ## Optimizations not done

-In theory this code code be made even smaller.
+In theory this code be made even smaller.

 That first `mov $rsp,%rdi` is moving the incoming stack pointer we got from the OS into the first argument register to pass to `origin::program::entry` so that